Structure Content Projects, Groups, and Permissions

 Projects are a great place to help users help themselves.
 You can set them up so that project names clearly indicate the type of content they hold, and that, of the total list of projects, each user sees only the projects they need to work with.

 You can also create project hierarchies to sub-divide content within a top-level category.
-To learn more, see Use Projects to Manage Content Access.
+To learn more, see Use Projects to Manage Content Access(Link opens in a new window).

 This example shows how group permissions set at the project level coordinate with site roles to determine who (which groups) are allowed to access which content in the project.